 The risk policy provides the framework for the risk strategy, which forms an integral part of the annual strategic planning process in which the development of the future orientation of Bank Frick and its business models is defined.
 The goal of the planning process is to gain an overall impression of capital, liquidity, financing and aspects of risk and return.
-The risk policy is determined by the Board of Directors and monitored by means of limits, reports and regular meetings.
-Operational management is responsible for the continuous monitoring and measurement of risks and is supported in this role by the Risk Management function.
+The risk policy is determined by the Board of Directors and monitored, in particular, by means of limits, reports and regular meetings.
+Operational management is responsible for the continuous monitoring and measurement of risks and is supported in this role by the Risk Management department.
 The Risk Management department reports to the Board of Directors on a quarterly basis and informs the Management Board about new findings on an ongoing basis.
 Risk reporting is carried out according to a set schedule as a rule, with ad hoc reports being prepared where necessary.

-Risk appetite is operationalised with the aid of a comprehensive limit system.
+Risk tolerance (risk appetite) is operationalised with the aid of a comprehensive limit system for overall-risk categories, recovery and early warning thresholds, as well as target ratios in accordance with the risk strategy.
 Where necessary, but at least once a year, limits are compared by Risk Management with risk-bearing potential and risk capital in order to determine whether any adjustments are required.
-Any limit changes must be approved by the Board of Directors.
+Limit adjustments require the approval of the Board of Directors.